 - And the list goes on…

 You see, it’s easier to do ministry as usual and not address what’s happening in the world.
 But when you ignore it, you’re keeping students comfortable.
 You are helping them compartmentalize life from their faith.
 But God intended for our faith and our life to intersect at every level.
-There is a faith component that needs to be shared and talked about among all of this.
+There is a faith component that needs to be shared and talked about in the midst of this.
 No progress is made by sheltering your students.

-You can’t truly teach students to love their neighbor when you’re not letting them see that their neighbor may be someone who looks different, acts different, and believes different than them.
+You can’t truly teach teenagers to love their neighbors when you’re not letting them see that their neighbor may be someone who looks different, acts differently, and believes differently than them.
 Or even that their neighbor could be someone who wished to do them harm.

-You can’t teach students that all life is to be valued and not allow them to wrestle with the fact that they won’t want to value everyone’s life all the time.
-My point is they can’t become the Church that’s needed today by being sheltered or by being spoon fed a safe faith that is built in “pleasantville.”
+You can’t teach kids that all life is to be valued and not allow them to wrestle with the fact that they won’t want to value everyone’s life all the time.
+My point is they can’t become the Church that’s needed today by being sheltered or spoon-fed a safe faith that is built in “pleasantville.”

 And if you think it’s not our place or they’re not interested, just check their social media.
 They are talking about it, and even if they aren’t talking about it they see it because it’s everywhere.
 And you would probably be shocked by the stance that some may take on some of the issues.

-We gotta address it and if you don’t know where to start, start here:
+We gotta address it—if you don’t know where to start, start here: